Kartikeya: Family

 An 18th century CE painting depicting Shiva and Parvati with their sons Ganesha and Kartikeya.

 Indian religious literature describes Kartikeya and Ganesha as sons of Shiva and Parvati.
 Shavite puranas such as Ganesha Purana, Shiva Purana and Skanda Purana state that Ganesha is the elder of the two.
 Mahabharata and the Puranas mention various other brothers and sisters of Skanda or Kartikeya.
+The Padma Purana mentions Ashokasundari, who was created from the Kalpavriksha, as a daughter of Parvati, and thus a sister to Kartikeya.

 In the northern and eastern Indian traditions, Kartikeya is generally regarded as a celibate bachelor.
 In Sanskrit literature, Kartikeya is married to Devasena (lit.
 'Army of Devas'; as her husband was 'Devasenapati' lit.
 'Commander of army of Devas').
 Devasena is described as the daughter of Daksha in the Mahabharata, while Skanda Purana considers her as the daughter of Indra and his wife Shachi.
 In Tamil literature, he has two consorts: Devayanai (identified with Devasena) and Valli.
 In Kanda Puranam, Devayanai (lit.
 'Divine elephant'; as she was brought up by Airavata, the elephant) is depicted as the daughter of Indra, who was given in marriage to Kartikeya for his help in saving the devas from the asuras.
 Kartikeya is also said to have married Valli, the daughter of a tribal chief.
 In Tamil folklore, both Devasena and Valli were daughters of Vishnu in the previous birth.
 When they reincarnated, Devasena was adopted as the daughter of Indra as a result of her penance and Valli was born on the Earth.
 However, both were destined to marry the son of Shiva.